froseph/friday-podcast-club/content/schedule/20230907_the_women_who_influence_how_america_eats_-_code_switch.md

 ---
 ## Important: If this is a draft, next line should NOT begin with #
 # draft: true
-title: "The Women Who Influnce How America Eats - Code Switch"
+title: "The Women Who Influence How America Eats - Code Switch"
 date: 2023-09-07
 ## below are user-defined parameters (lower case keys recommended)
-episode: "The Women Who Influnce How America Eats"
+episode: "The Women Who Influence How America Eats"
 podcasts: "Code Switch"
 subtitle:
 tags: